plus3it/terraform-aws-org-new-account-iam-role/README.md

 # terraform-aws-org-new-account-iam-role

-A Terraform module to bootstrap a cross-account IAM Role into an AWS Account that can be used when new accounts are created within AWS Organizations.
+A Terraform module to bootstrap the creation of an IAM Role in an AWS Account when new accounts are created within AWS Organizations.

-This module creates a new IAM role, attaches an AWS-managed permission policy, and uses the provided JSON-formatted string to create the trust relationship between an assumed role and a second account within an AWS Organization.
+This module creates a new IAM role, attaches an AWS-managed permission policy, and sets the trust policy to the provided JSON-formatted string.

-This module uses CloudWatch Events to identify when new accounts are added or invited to an AWS Organization, and triggers a Lambda function to create the cross-account IAM role.
+This module uses CloudWatch Events to identify when new accounts are added or invited to an AWS Organization, and triggers a Lambda function to create the IAM role.

 <!-- BEGIN TFDOCS -->
 ## Requirements